raspberrypilearning/sleep-tracker/en/step_3.md

 --- /task ---

 To show the sleep tracker is ready, you can show an animation.
-As this is a sleep tracker, we will create an animation of some Zs.
+As this is a sleep tracker, you will create an animation of some Zs.

 --- task ---